We’ve got you covered. Here are some top tips directly from our recruiting team:

 Just as important as starting the call on the right foot is ending the call on the right foot.
 Pave the way for more talk down the road and keep it light and short.
 Please don’t go on about how qualified you are after all the questions have been asked.
 This is the last piece the interviewer hears from you so make it count.

 Phone interviews revolve around confidence.
 Make sure you take the time prepare as you would an in-person interview.
-If you have additional questions about the role you’re applying for at UnitedHealth Group, you can visit our online Recruiter Chat.
 For more interview tips, you can visit our blog on our Careers website.
 Good luck!